 Aligning COGS With Revenue Recognition For SaaS Companies

 For SaaS companies, this means synchronizing your recognition of the cost of goods sold (COGS) with your recognition of revenue.

-Understanding the standards for SaaS revenue recognition accounting and applying them correctly to your business can be complex and time-consuming.
-For most SaaS founders, working with an experienced accounting team is the only reliable way to manage revenue recognition and keep your revenue schedule accurate, compliant, and up to date.
+Understanding the standards for SaaS revenue recognition accounting and applying them correctly to your business can be intricate and time-consuming.
+For most SaaS founders, hiring an accountant or experienced accounting team is the only reliable way to manage revenue recognition and keep your revenue schedule accurate, compliant, and up to date.

 Any qualified accountant can provide essential revenue recognition guidance.
 Still, to be sure your SaaS or subscription business meets all industry-specific guidelines, it’s best to work with an accountant with software revenue recognition experience.